 This has been a long time coming, with other states considering it and New South Wales already having passed legislation to criminalise coercive control in 2022.
 The Attorney General Mark Dreyfus is meeting with all state and territory counterparts at present to debate the criminalisation of coercive control nationally.

-This is a significant step towards protecting victims of domestic violence and narcissistic abuse from the cumulative effects of a coercive and control, which are wide ranging, with some victims suffering from mental health issues as a result of long term abuse and with other victims being murdered by their perpetrator.
+This is a significant step towards protecting victims of domestic violence and narcissistic abuse from the cumulative effects of a coercive and control, which are wide ranging, with some victims suffering from mental health issues as a result of long-term abuse and with other victims being murdered by their perpetrator.

 This Act follows extensive enquiries into the deaths of victims of coercive control and narcissistic abuse, such as Hannah Clark and her three children, with the aim to improve the safety of women in Queensland and to identify and respond to red flags of coercive control earlier before blue police tape surrounds another family home.